royaizenberg/react-native-jsonschema-form/README.md

 ## Styling your forms

 This library renders form fields with defaults.
-That means your forms ares styled with this deafult props
+That means your forms are styled with this default props

 But you can pass styleSheet, using the UISchema property.
-Styles can beapplied to fileds,widgets, or nameproperites of the schema.
+Styles can be applied to fields, widgets or name properties of the schema.

 ## Schema definitions and references